shudas/country-classification/README.md

 	country configuration is reached.

 	This program will output the overall accuracy of the classifier as well as the top 10 words for each class.
+	(More top words can be output by changing variables in the code.)

 countryclassifier_svm.py: